 • All team members report directly to the Team Leader.

 You can read all the supplies that your school must have here.

 Emergency Response Training

 I cannot stress enough how important it is for your teams to have training and the skills to be able to safely perform basic Search and Rescue methods, Triage and Disaster First Aid techniques.
-You may begin by surveying your staff and teachers to see if they already have skills or prior training.
-Useful skills can include prior medical and triage experience, bilingual capability, grief counseling, search and rescue training, hostage negotiations, first aid/CPR certification, and volunteer firefighter or reserve police officer/deputy experience.
+You may begin by surveying your staff and teachers to see if they already have skills or any prior training.
+Useful skills can include medical and triage experience, bilingual capability, grief counseling, search and rescue training, first aid/CPR certification, and volunteer firefighter or reserve police officer/deputy experience.
 These skills could prove helpful in a critical incident.

 To help you support your emergency response teams, I have put together a Disaster Response Guide For Schools that will provide your staff with clear actions that need to be taken in the specific order necessary to overcome chaos and confusion.
 You can also email us at firstname.lastname@example.org or call 1-888-705-2184 to assist you in how you can prepare your emergency response teams.